TCCPP/wheatley/wiki_articles/virtual_dtor.md

-# Why do we need a virtual destructor?
+# When Do We Need a Virtual Destructor?

 [As stated by the C++ standard](https://timsong-cpp.github.io/cppwp/n4868/expr.delete#3), when we `delete` a `base*` which is actually pointing to a `derived` which inherits from `base`,